gaurabmahat/smear-statfi-data/README.md

 - Once clone is completed, you will be asked if you want to create an IDE project.
 Click on Create Project.
 - At the Choose Project page, choose **Java with Ant** and **Java Application**. **IMPORTANT: Do NOT select JavaFX, even if it shows up as an option.**
-- At the Name and Location page, set a name for the project and untick Create Main Class.
+- At the Name and Location page, set Project Name to **SoftwareDesignProject** and untick Create Main Class.
 Click Finish.

 Configure JavaFX in the project: